 The surname Babbersteck was first found in Wiltshire at Baverstock, a small village and former civil parish.
 Conjecturally they were Lords of the manor of Baverstock, originally Babestoche, which was held at the time of the taking of the Domesday Book Survey in 1086, by the Abbess of Wilton.

 Early History of the Babbersteck family

-Another 169 words (12 lines of text) are included under the topic Early Babbersteck History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Babbersteck research.
+Another 53 words (4 lines of text) are included under the topic Early Babbersteck History in all our PDF Extended History products and printed products wherever possible.

 Babbersteck Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Babbersteck have been found, including Baverstocke, Baverstock, Baverstoke, Bayverstock, Beaverstock, Beaverstocke and many more.

 Early Notables of the Babbersteck family (pre 1700)